 This Diploma program requires a minimum of six credits of general education electives (excluding Developmental courses) from Communication, Humanities, Math, Science, or Social Science).
 Three of these hours can include SDV:179 The College Experience.
 If The College Experience course is waived or transfers in for less than three credits, an additional general education elective from the areas listed above is required.

 Communication Electives: COM:723, ENG:105, SPC:112

-Note: The program is two terms and consists of credits from NICC and the remaining credits from Capri College or Stewart School, assuming the students have completed the communication requirement at Capri College or Stewart School.
+Note: The program is two terms and consists of credits from NICC with the remaining credits awarded for submission of a state cosmetology license.
 Normal term schedules for those wanting to complete the program within one year are listed.
-In addition, these courses can be taken while enrolled at Capri College or Stewart School or while attending NICC.
+In addition, these courses can be taken concurrently while completing a cosmetology school program.

-With an annual income range of $17,555- $36,088 and a projected growth of 8.5%, the career outlook for Entrepreneurial Cosmetology graduates is growing.
+With an annual income range of $17,113 -$22,331, the career outlook for Entrepreneurial Cosmetology graduates is steady.

 Source: EMSI; Salary range represents 10th percentile - median annual wage for related occupations in the NICC district.